lifeart/ember-ast-hot-load/README.md

 It should just works after install.
 Without any config.

 After the ember install simply run `ember serve` as you normally would.
 Any changes to component JS/HBS files will result in a hot reload (not a full page reload).
-If you alter a route, service, controller or controller template ember-cli will do a full page reload.
+If you alter a route, service, or controller ember-cli will do a full page reload.

 Helpers looks like components, but we don't support component-like helpers hot-reload.
 So, you need to exclude helpers from hot-loader pipeline.

 If you don't specify `helpers` in config addon will continue to work, but with `helper` -> `dynamic component` -> `helper` wrapper (you can check it in `ember-inspector` components tab, wrapper will have name like `helper "you-app-helper-name"`).

 Let's copy all applications' hot-reload confusing helpers.
 ```js
 var componentLikeHelpers = Object.keys(require.entries)
     .filter(name=>(name.includes('/helpers/')|| name.includes('/helper')))